status-im/handbook.status.im/src/projects-and-core-contributors/people-ops/recruitment-strategy.md

 # Recruitment Strategy 2022 @ Status.im 🚀

-The purpose of this Recruitment Strategy is essentially planning to reach the growth and retention goals for 2020 using by having a plan.
+The purpose of this Recruitment Strategy is essentially planning to reach the growth and retention goals for 2020 by having a plan.

 [//]: <> (Where do we wanna be)
 ## Goals